English 1114: Poetry

 Course Description for This Section of English 1114

 We’ll explore poetry about love, social conscience, and meaning.
 In general, we’ll start each theme with some Shakespeare (mostly Hamlet) or some Romantic poetry (mostly Keats and Byron).
 We’ll then spend most of our time on poetry and lyrics from the 20th and 21st centuries.
 We’ll look at traditional forms of poetry, as well as poetry that’s integrated with music, drama, and film.
-You'll be required to attend class, to participate in class discussion and group work, write two essays (take-home), and write four in-class commentaries (for the mid-term and final exams).
+You'll be required to attend class, to participate in class discussion and group work, write two take-home essays, and write four in-class essays (for the mid-term and final exams).

 I don’t allow the use of electronic devices in class, so make sure to bring hard copies of all assigned reading.
 You’ll need these hard copies for the mid-term and final exams.
 Be advised that because the exams are open book, there’s a strict limit on the number of notes you can make on the pages you bring in.
 See the mid-term instructions in the Schedule for more information.